cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 Microsoft 365 (M365) Exchange Online is a cloud-based messaging platform that gives users easy access to their email and supports organizational meetings, contacts, and calendars.
 This Secure Configuration Baseline (SCB) provides specific policies to strengthen Exchange Online security.

-TODO update update the next paragraph to refer to the common controls baseline:

 Many admin controls for Exchange Online are found in the **Exchange admin center**.
 However, several of the security features for Exchange Online are shared between Microsoft products and are configured in either the **Microsoft 365 Defender portal** or **Microsoft Purview compliance portal**.
-Generally speaking, the use of Microsoft Defender is not strictly required for this baseline.
+However, the use of Microsoft Defender is not strictly required.
 When noted, alternative products may be used in lieu of Defender, on the condition that they fulfill these required baseline settings.
+Refer to the [CISA M365 Secure Configuration Baseline for Common Controls](commoncontrols.md) for additional guidance.

 The Secure Cloud Business Applications (SCuBA) project, run by the Cybersecurity and Infrastructure Security Agency (CISA), provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

 The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
 CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
 While use of these baselines will be mandatory for civilian Federal Government agencies, organizations outside of the Federal Government may also find these baselines to be useful references to help reduce risks.

-For non-Federal users, the information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
+For non-Federal users, the information in this document is being provided "as is" for INFORMATIONAL PURPOSES ONLY.
 CISA does not endorse any commercial product or service, including any subjects of analysis.
 Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.
 Without limiting the generality of the foregoing, some controls and settings are not available in all products; CISA has no control over vendor changes to products offerings or features.
 Accordingly, these SCuBA SCBs for M365 may not be applicable to the products available to you.
 This document does not address, ensure compliance with, or supersede any law, regulation, or other authority.
 Entities are responsible for complying with any recordkeeping, privacy, and other laws that may apply to the use of technology.
 This document is not intended to, and does not, create any right or benefit for anyone against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

 > This document is marked TLP:CLEAR.
 Recipients may share this information without restriction.
 Information is subject to standard copyright rules.
 For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.